Processing Columnar Collider Data with GPU-Accelerated Kernels

 The excellent performance of the LHC as well as the CERN computing infrastructure and support were essential for this project.
 The authors are grateful to the CMS collaboration for providing the 2012 dataset as Open Data, especially the Higgs and Computing groups and the USCMS computing group at Fermilab, as well as Guenther Dissertori for useful discussions.
-We would like to thank Jim Pivarski and Lindsey Gray for helpful feedback at the start of this project.
-We are grateful to Nan Lu and Irene Dutta for providing a reference implementation of the $H(\mu\mu)$ analysis that could be adapted to vectorized code.
-We would like to thank Christina Reissel for being an independent early tester of these approaches and for helpful feedback on this report.
-The availability of the excellent Python libraries \texttt{uproot}, \texttt{awkward}, \texttt{coffea}, \texttt{Numba}, \texttt{cupy} and \texttt{numpy} was imperative for this project and we are grateful to the developers of those projects.
-Part of this work was conducted at "\textit{iBanks}", the AI GPU cluster at Caltech.
+We would like to thank Jim Pivarski and Lindsey Gray for helpful feedback at the start of this project and Christina Reissel for being an independent early tester of these approaches.
+The availability of the excellent open-source Python libraries \texttt{uproot}, \texttt{awkward}, \texttt{coffea}, \texttt{numba}, \texttt{cupy} and \texttt{numpy} was imperative for this project and we are grateful to the developers and maintainers of these open-source projects.
+This work was partly conducted at "\textit{iBanks}", the AI GPU cluster at Caltech.
 We acknowledge NVIDIA, SuperMicro and the Kavli Foundation for their support of "\textit{iBanks}".
 This work is supported by the the Prime NSF Tier2 award 1624356 and the Caltech HEP DOE award DE-SC0011925.